 A. Considering the business strategy, on August 27, 2021, the Board of Directors of the consolidated subsidiary, AkiraNET Co., resolved to engage Coherent Logix Incorporated to develop software and chips and authorise relevant intellectual property.
 Consequently, on September 3, 2021, AkiraNET Co. entered into aforementioned technology development contract with Coherent Logix Incorporated, for a total contract value of US\$21,514 thousand, including cash payment of US\$17,963 thousand and share options of US\$7,000 thousand which could be exercised by Coherent Logix Incorporated (according to the appraisal report, the fair value was US\$3,551 thousand).
-According to aforementioned appraisal report, AkiraNET Co. recognised capital surplus in the amount of US\$3,551 thousand (approximately \$98,412).
-For the year ended December 31, 2021, the transaction resulted in an increase in the equity attributable to owners of the parent by \$54,530 according to the shareholding ratio of the parent and an increase in the non-controlling interest by \$43,882 according to the shareholding ratio of the non-controlling interest.
-The two parties modified the terms of the contract on October 6, 2022 based on the best benefit of the research project.
-The total contract value after the modification was US\$13,953 thousand.
-The prepaid intellectual property included in the signing bonus originally paid by AkiraNET Co. amounting to US\$3,579 thousand will be refunded according to the contract and shown as other receivables.
-As of December 31, 2022, according to the contract, AkiraNET Co. paid US\$12,624 thousand (approximately \$356,260) and gave share options.
-Additionally, AkiraNET Co. should pay development expenses for each achievement of development milestones, and pay royalties according to actual sales situation.
+Based on the best performance of the research project, they revised the contract content on October 6, 2022. total contract value after the revision was US\$13,953 thousand.
+The prepaid intellectual property included in the signing bonus originally paid by AkiraNET Co. amounting to US\$3,579 thousand (approximately \$99,412) had been refunded according to the contract.

+As of December 31, 2023, according to the contract, AkiraNET Co. had paid a net amount of US\$6,772 thousand (approximately \$185,075) and granted share options.
+However, as Coherent Logix Incorporated did not fulfil its performance obligations as described in Note 6(10), AkiraNET Co. assessed that the low possibility of recovering the prepayments and recognised impairment loss on prepaid technology development expenses amounting to \$38,791 for the year ended December 31, 2023.

 - B. Due to the impact of the pandemic on the international semiconductor supply chain, the raw materials and supplies that AkiraNET Co. originally planned to use in the research and development of technologies were in shortage.
 In order to control the development cost and avoid delay in the research schedule of the project, AkiraNET Co. changed and engaged Socionext Inc. to develop certain chips in the projects.
 Socionext Inc. conducted the front-end design of the chips and the improvement, package and testing of back-end specification design of the chips according to the contract.
 The total contract value was US\$10,570 thousand.
-As of December 31, 2022, according to the contract, AkiraNET Co. paid US\$2,456 thousand (approximately \$77,875).
-Additionally, AkiraNET Co. should pay development expenses for each achievement of development milestones. - C. The authorisation of IP that AkiraNET Co. acquired from the project for the year ended December 31, 2022 had been reclassified as intangible assets amounting to \$165,688.
-In addition, research and development expense amounting to \$64,835 was recognised according to the phased acceptance results of chips and software development. - D. Details of the Group's financial assets pledged to others as collateral are provided in Note 8.
+As of December 31, 2023, according to the contract, AkiraNET Co. paid US\$5,051 thousand (approximately \$156,118).
+However, as described in the above Note 6(10)B, it may affect the progress of ongoing research and development program which agreed between AkiraNET Co. and Socionext Inc. As of reporting date, the schedule has not yet gone into the next stage of the chips acceptance. - C. The authorisation of IP that AkiraNET Co. acquired from the project for the year ended December 31, 2022 had been reclassified as intangible assets amounting to \$165,688.
+In addition, research and development expense amounting to \$47,103 and \$64,835 were recognised for the nine months ended September 30, 2023 and for the year ended December 31, 2022, respectively, according to the phased acceptance results of chips and software development. - D. Details of the Group's financial assets pledged to others as collateral are provided in Note 8.